polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 The `#[pallet]` macro is required to declare a pallet.
 This [attribute macro](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html) describes the attributes used to identify the specific items the pallet requires.
-For example, a pallet typically includes a set of types, functions, and trait implementations that are aggregated by the `construct_runtime!` macro to build to runtime.
+For example, a pallet typically includes a set of types, functions, and trait implementations that are aggregated by the `construct_runtime!` macro to build the runtime.

-The `#[pallet]` attribute macro is define by a module item:
+The `#[pallet]` attribute macro defines a pallet as a module:

 ```rust
 #[pallet]